Media-Smart/volksdep/README.md

 ## Features
 - **Auto transformation and acceleration**\
-    volksdep can automatically transform and accelerate PyTorch model with TensorRT with only some few codes.
+    volksdep can automatically transform and accelerate PyTorch model with TensorRT by writing only some few codes.

 - **Auto benchmark**\